 Most Common Causes of Dry Heaving in Dogs

-There are some common causes of dry heaving in dogs:
+To answer this question, let’s take a look at some common causes of dry heaving in dogs:

 Our dogs can become sick, just like us.
 In some cases, they can also capture contagious illnesses such as Bordetella or distemper.
 Distemper is an airborne illness, which spreads easily and quickly.
 It causes a dog to cough, develop a high fever, and the dog may have discharge from their nose and eyes.

 There’s a vaccination that your dog can get, which will keep him from catching distemper.
 Distemper usually is curable in adult dogs; however, it can quickly kill puppies if untreated.

 Bordatella, also known as kennel cough, is another contagious canine illness.
 Dogs usually catch this illness when kept in confined spaces with other dogs, such as in a kennel.
 Kennel cough causes a cough that sounds very similar to dry heaves.
 Respiratory illnesses and respiratory infections such as kennel cough can quickly cause dehydration in dogs.
 This is especially true if your dog does not drink enough water to stay hydrated.